Tbeck202/Portfolio/README.md

 As an admin of this application, you have the ability to create a user name for new users, who will then register in the app and claim this username.
 These unregistered users are stored in a seperate database from the registered users and there was no way to view unregistered users.
 It was my job to update the index and create a view for unregistered users that the admin could view.
 The admin would then be able to view all application users, including those that had not yet registered their username.
 #### Index page
+I added the third Div in which the UnregisteredUser partial view is called.
 ![All user index screenshot](https://github.com/Tbeck202/C-Sharp-Coding-Projects/blob/master/LiveProject/UserListIndex.png?raw=true "Index Page")
 #### Controller method
+This is the controller method for the UnregisteredUser partial view
 ![All user index screenshot](https://github.com/Tbeck202/C-Sharp-Coding-Projects/blob/master/LiveProject/UnregisteredUserContollerMethod.png?raw=true "Controller Method")
 #### Partial View
+This is UnregisteredUser the partial view
 ![All user index screenshot](https://github.com/Tbeck202/C-Sharp-Coding-Projects/blob/master/LiveProject/UnregisteredUsersView.png?raw=true "Controller Method")

 ## Overall summary